TEN-framework/portal/content/docs/ten_framework/graph.md

   }
   ```

-  The correct approach is to consolidate all destinations for the same message under a single entry:
+  The correct approach is to integrate all destinations for the same message together:

   ```json
   {